-- (1) An individual Registrant who fails to provide EGBC with any of the information required pursuant to sections 5.29(1) or 5.30(1) of the Bylaws must, by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year, - (a) provide EGBC with the required information, and - (b) send to EGBC the late reporting fee specified in Schedule C of the Bylaws. - (2) A Registrant Firm who fails to provide EGBC with any information required pursuant to sections 5.29(3) or 5.30(3) of the Bylaws must, by 11:59 PM (Pacific Time) on May 31 of the same year, - (a) provide EGBC with the required information, and - (b) send to EGBC the late reporting fee specified in Schedule C of the Bylaws. - (3) If a Registrant fails comply with the requirements set out in subsections (1) or (2), as applicable, the Registrant's registration must be suspended, and, if the Registrant is a Registrant Firm, a condition must be placed on the Registrant Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice until such requirements are complete. - (4) If an individual Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31 of the same year, - (a) the Registrant's registration is cancelled, or - (b) if the Registrant is a Trainee, the Trainee's enrolment is cancelled. - (5) If a Registrant Firm fails to comply with the requirements set out in subsection (2) by 11:59 PM (Pacific Time) on August 31 of the same year, the Registrant Firm's registration and Permit to Practice are cancelled.
+- (1) An individual Registrant who fails to provide EGBC with any of the information required pursuant to section 5.29(1) of the Bylaws [Information Collected Annually and Published on the Register] or section 5.30(1) of the Bylaws [Information Collected Annually and not Published on the Register] must, by 11:59 PM (Pacific Time) on September 30 in the following Reporting Year, - (a) provide EGBC with the required information, and - (b) send to EGBC the late reporting fee specified in Schedule C of the Bylaws. - (2) A Registrant Firm who fails to provide EGBC with any information required pursuant to section 5.29(3) of the Bylaws [Information Collected Annually and Published on the Register] or section 5.30(3) of the Bylaws [Information Collected Annually and not Published on the Register] must, by 11:59 PM (Pacific Time) on June 30 of the same year,

+- (a) provide EGBC with the required information, and - (b) send to EGBC the late reporting fee specified in Schedule C of the Bylaws. - (3) If a Registrant fails to comply with the requirements set out in subsections (1) or (2), as applicable, the Registrant's registration must be suspended, and, if the Registrant is a Registrant Firm, a condition must be placed on the Registrant Firm's registration and Permit to Practice prohibiting it from engaging in the Regulated Practice until such requirements are complete. - (4) If an individual Registrant fails to comply with the requirements set out in subsection (1) by 11:59 PM (Pacific Time) on December 31 of the same year, - (a) the Registrant's registration is cancelled, or - (b) if the Registrant is a Trainee, the Trainee's enrolment is cancelled. - (5) If a Registrant Firm fails to comply with the requirements set out in subsection (2) by 11:59 PM (Pacific Time) on August 31 of the same year, the Registrant Firm's registration and Permit to Practice are cancelled.